Safe Adaptive-Sampling Control via Robust M-Step Hold Model Predictive Control: Robust M -Step Hold MPC Design

-\begin{thm} For a model~\eqref{eqn:dyn_const}, if $\hat{M}$ is a factor of $M$, then the maximal robust $M$-step hold control invariant set is a subset of the maximal robust $\hat{M}$-step hold control invariant set:
+\begin{thm} For a model~\eqref{eqn:dyn_const} and any $M,\hat{M}\in\mathbb{N}_+$, if $\hat{M}$ is a factor of $M$, then the maximal robust $M$-step hold control invariant set is a subset of the maximal robust $\hat{M}$-step hold control invariant set: